-Research by a City University London academic has influenced governments to develop better guidelines for the treatment of detainees, and has helped NGOs campaigning to improve their situations.
+Research by a City University London academic has influenced governments to develop better guidelines for the treatment of detainees.

 Immigration detention is a widespread practice in the UK and beyond and thousands of vulnerable individuals are held for long periods without trial or proper access to adequate legal representation.
 Research undertaken at City University London has contributed to improvements in the treatment of detainees through influencing the legal framework and practices that govern detention.
 The work has led to courts and governments better respecting the fundamental rights of detainees.

 By 2011 in the UK, around 27,000 people were being subjected to immigration detention each year, at a cost of Â£130 million.
 In the same year the USA detained 429,000 immigrants under such powers, at a cost of $1.7 billion.
 Globally, the practice of detaining immigrants is increasing and because this is largely unregulated government officials have great power to decide on whom to detain and whom to release.
 Abuses of power are widespread.

 Dr Daniel Wilsher, a Senior Lecturer at the City Law School, undertook research with the aim of developing legal and ethical standards to regulate immigration detention.
 He produced a series of academic articles and a book, Immigration detention: law, history, politics.